saifkhichi96/keypoints2body/README.md

 ```

 ## Usage

-Two scripts cover the main workflow: fitting SMPL to 3D joints and rendering the fitted meshes.
+The main workflow, described in detail in the [technical report](docs/smpl_fit_tech_notes.md), consists of two scripts: fitting SMPL to 3D joints and rendering the fitted meshes.

 ### 1) Fit SMPL to a joints sequence
 `smpl_fit.py` optimizes SMPL parameters for each frame of a `.npy` joints sequence.